 Tax exemptions, including both federal and Illinois State tax exemptions, form the cornerstone of nonprofit activity in our state.
 In fact, to promote greater and more robust charitable work throughout Illinois, the Attorney General encourages wise charitable giving while protecting nonprofit’s finances with tax exemptions.

 However, according to the IRS, there are several ways that a nonprofit can lose its 501(c)(3) tax-exempt status without even trying.
 If you’ve discovered that your nonprofit has lost its tax-exempt status, then you need to contact Chicago nonprofit attorney James C. Provenza as soon as possible.
 At James C. Provenza and Associates, P.C., we put our clients first and do everything under Illinois and federal laws to ensure that they are able to continue their charitable work.
-For a free, no-obligation consultation with attorney Provenza, call our law office today at (847) 729-3939.
+Call our law office today at (847) 729-3939.